 8. What tools do you currently leverage for training and content management (rapid authoring tools, LMSs, CMSs, etc.)?

 This is important from a usability and sustainability standpoint.
-I always tell clients that we have certain processes, tools, and best practices that we’ve developed or acquired over our long history, but in order for our programs to be sustainable after we leave, we need to use whatever is already in place.
-Moreover, we need to leverage tools that the learners are already using in their day-to-day lives as well; tools like SharePoint, WordPress, Lync, the company intranet page, etc.
+We always let clients know that we have certain processes, tools, and best practices that we’ve developed or acquired over our long history, but in order for our programs to be sustainable after we leave, we need to use whatever is already in place.
+Moreover, we need to leverage tools that the learners are already using in their day-to-day lives as well; tools like SharePoint, WordPress, the company intranet page, etc.

 9. How flexible are you with the structure, approach, and creativity with this program?

 This is a very important question when working with a large organization.
 Most large organizations have very rigid policies, processes and standards when it comes to branding, training, communications, etc. You must understand how much room you have to play.

 10. What existing content can be leveraged?

 Anyone that has developed training before knows this is critical.
 Often times when a person outside of the L&D space wants to talk training, they don’t think about this element, or they overestimate how much fine-tuning still needs to be done.
 Knowing what existing material can be leveraged will not only help accurately scope the amount of work required to develop the training, but also the amount of time needed from the client’s subject matter experts (see below).

 11. What resources are you able to provide to the project from a subject matter expertise standpoint?